rainbow494/arch-1/doc/en-us/stackoverflow-update-560m-pageviews-a-month-25-servers-and-i.markdown

 *   Votes are in 1 table per item, for example 1 table for post votes, 1 table for comment votes.
 Most pages we render real-time, caching only for anonymous users.
 Given that, there's no cache to update, it’s just a re-query.

 *   Scores are denormalized, so querying is often needed.
 It's all IDs and dates, the post votes table just has 56,454,478 rows currently.
-Most queries are just a few milliseconds due to indexing.<span style="font-size: 12px;"> </span>
+Most queries are just a few milliseconds due to indexing.

 *   The Tag Engine is entirely self-contained, which means not having to depend on an external service for very, very core functionality.
 It's a huge in-memory struct array structure that is optimized for SO use cases and precomputed results for heavily hit combinations.
 It's a simple windows service running on a few boxes working in a redundant team.
 CPU is about 2-5% almost always.
 Three boxes are not needed for load, just redundancy.
 If all those do fail at once, the local web servers will load the tag engine in memory and keep on going.

 *   On Dapper's lack of a compiler checking queries compared to traditional ORM.
 The compiler is checking against what you told it the database looks like.
 This can help with lots of things, but still has the fundamental disconnect problem you'll get at runtime.
 A huge problem with the tradeoff is the generated SQL is nasty, and finding the original code it came from is often non-trivial.
 Lack of ability to hint queries, control parameterization, etc. is also a big issue when trying to optimize queries.
 For example. literal replacement was added to Dapper to help with query parameterization which allows the use of things like filtered indexes.
 Dapper also intercepts the SQL calls to dapper and add add exactly where it came from.
 It saves so much time tracking things down.

-## Coding<span style="font-size: 12px;"> </span>
+## Coding

 *   The process: